gbif/hp-pensoft-nota-lepidopterologica/about.md

 lang-ref: about
 title: About
 # description: Lorem markdownum spatium limes indefessus neque at orat aestuat
-background: /assets/images/placeholders/bdj-hp-about.jpg
+background: /assets/images/placeholders/hp-about.jpg
 imageLicense: |
-  Yu H, Zhang C, Lu Q, Lin Y (2024) A survey of Hersilia spiders (Araneae, Hersiliidae) from Xishuangbanna, Yunnan Province, China.
-Biodiversity Data Journal 12: e142805. [https://doi.org/10.3897/BDJ.12.e142805](https://doi.org/10.3897/BDJ.12.e142805)
+  Aristophanous M, Pittaway AR, Aristophanous A (2022) Rediscovery of _Clarina syriaca_ (Lederer, 1855) (Lepidoptera, Sphingidae, Macroglossinae) in Cyprus after 70 years; with notes on its biology and early life history from the Levant.
+Nota Lepidopterologica 45: 305-314. [https://doi.org/10.3897/nl.45.81819](https://doi.org/10.3897/nl.45.81819)
 height: 70vh
 ---

-This is а GBIF Hosted Portal, displaying data extracted or associated with articles published in [Biodiversity Data Journal](https://bdj.pensoft.net/).
+This is а GBIF Hosted Portal, displaying data extracted or associated with articles published in [Nota Lepidopterologica](https://nl.pensoft.net/).

-**Biodiversity Data Journal (BDJ)** is a community peer-reviewed, open access, comprehensive online platform, designed to accelerate publishing, dissemination and sharing of biodiversity-related data of any kind.
-All structural elements of the articles – text, morphological descriptions, occurrences, data tables etc. – will be treated and stored as data, in accordance with the Data [Publishing Policies and Guidelines of Pensoft Publishers](https://doi.org/10.3897/rio.3.e12431).

-The journal will publish papers in biodiversity science containing taxonomic, floristic/faunistic, morphological, genomic, phylogenetic, ecological or environmental data on any taxon of any geological era from any part of the world with no lower or upper limit to manuscript size.
-For example:

-* single taxon treatments and nomenclatural acts (e.g., new taxa, new taxon names, new synonyms, changes in taxonomic status, re-descriptions, etc.);
-* data papers describing biodiversity-related databases, including ecological and environmental data;
-* sampling reports, local observations or occasional inventories, if these contain novel data;
-* local or regional checklists and inventories;
-* habitat-based checklists and inventories;
-* ecological and biological observations of species and  communities;
-* any kind of identification keys, from conventional dichotomous to multi-access interactive online keys;
-* descriptions of biodiversity-related software tools.

-For more information, you may look at the Editorial [Beyond dead trees: integrating the scientific process in the Biodiversity Data Journal](https://bdj.pensoft.net/articles.php?id=995) and press release [The Biodiversity Data Journal: Readable by humans and machines](http://www.eurekalert.org/pub_releases/2013-09/pp-tbd091613.php).
+**Nota Lepidopterologica** is the peer-reviewed journal of the Society for European Lepidopterology (SEL) published by Pensoft.
+As a society journal, we are committed to being a venue for publishing to our members; to bringing high-quality research to the scientific community interested in Lepidoptera through open access; and to providing these services using modern technology.

+We publish original research papers on taxonomy, morphology/anatomy, phylogenetics, biogeography, ecology, behaviour, conservation, and natural history of Lepidoptera, but also on any other aspects of lepidopterology.
+The journal is devoted mostly but not exclusively to Palaearctic Lepidoptera.
+Comprehensive studies in any of the above-mentioned areas are given preference over studies with a very limited scope.
+However, we also invite short contributions on important topics, such as invasive taxa, new records for large geographical areas, and other similar aspects.
+All papers are published in English, with a possibility ofthe summary in other languages in addition to English.

+All submitted manuscripts are assigned for evaluation to one of the members of our international editorial board formed by the leading specialists in the various fields of lepidopterology.
+The manuscripts that are of high enough quality are then sent to at least two qualified experts for peer-review.